szopeno/skeleton-parser-civetweb/README.md

 based implementation is abandoned.
 It is uploaded here only because it will be referenced in our papers sent to scientific conferences (for comparison purposes only, in spirit of open science).

-A.D.Danilecki
+In case of any problems with compiling or running this example, contact me at (adanilecki -at- cs put poznan pl) A.D.Danilecki